Business Setup Kenya · IHRM Certified · Since 2011

 Note: If you require company registration in Kenya — the eCitizen BRS incorporation process, Memorandum & Articles of Association, and CR12 documentation — please visit our dedicated Company Registration Services page.
 Business set up services pick up where incorporation ends, managing the full operational and compliance journey thereafter.

-Why Use a Professional Business Set Up Service in Kenya
+Three Reasons to Use a Business Set Up Service

 Local Regulatory Expertise